drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%_Lvl_17.md

       * 2 Attacks
       * 3 Heals
       * 2 Attacks
-      * 2 Heals
+      * 3 Heals (Can 2 heal if you feel like you will go first)
       * 3 Attacks
     * _Exp Given 950 -> 4250 Total_

 ## Dragon Loop: Level 13 (3 Dragons) (Split 6)

   * Cast outside, then die to the swamp.
-  * Head to the dragon and repeat the last steps again.
-Should be 8 attacks this time.
-Fight him twice.
+  * Head to the dragon healing before radiant.
+Should be 8 attacks this time, but it can also be 9.
+The script below is setup for 9 attacks, as I think safety and quick inputs is more important than risking it and guessing.
+    Fight him twice using the same steps.
 And return the 2nd time instead of dying.
+  * **Script**
+    * 3 Attacks
+    * 3 Heals
+    * 2 Attacks
+    * 2 Heals
+    * 2 Attacks
+    * 2 Heals
+    * 2 Attacks
   * _Exp Given 1900 -> 6150 Total_

 ## Dragon Loop: Level 14 (5 Dragons) (Split 7)